Who is a Successful Applicant?

-All preprofessional students must pick a major in order to graduate from MSU.
-Pre-medical, pre-dental, and pre-optometry are NOT MAJORS but are MSU codes for students who are not sure which major they plan to pursue but want to indicate interest in a human health career after graduating from MSU.
-Preprofessional students can choose any major that MSU offers and can research major options here: www.reg.msu.edu/academicprograms/Programs.asp?PType=UN
+All pre-health students must pick a major in order to graduate from MSU.
+Pre-health students can choose any major that MSU offers and can research major options here: www.reg.msu.edu/academicprograms/Programs.asp?PType=UN

 - The student who completes all prerequisite courses and achieves a high GPA prior to applying.

 These courses may be in addition to the courses necessary for your major and professional schools vary on the courses required to apply to their schools.
 The average cumulative and science GPA for students admitted into professional schools is a 3.5 or above.

 - The student with high scores on the professional school admission test (MCAT, DAT, OAT, PCAT, GRE).

 Preparing for the admissions test starts with the first science, math and writing classes you take at MSU.
 The admissions tests will cover a variety of topics that may not be a part of your major requirements or prerequisites for professional school, so it is important to plan ahead.

 - The student with thinking and reasoning skills.

 Being a health care provider requires you to have critical thinking, quantitative reasoning and written communication skills.
 It is also necessary to have knowledge of the scientific process to problem solve and formulate research questions and hypotheses.
 Understanding the science language is important.